crspybits/SMSyncServer/README.md

 # Development Status

 * The SMSyncServer project is in "alpha" and supports uploading, upload-deletion, and downloading.
 Download-deletion and conflict management for downloaded files is pending.
+Currently only Google Drive is supported in terms of cloud storage systems.

 # Installation
 ## 1) Create Google Developer Credentials